endoleg/app-install/README.md

 or https://ninite.com/ directly

-# Winget scripts / oneliner
+# Windows Package Manager (winget) scripts / oneliner
-App-Installer (Windows Package Manager) from MS Store for Win10 1709 and later (so support for Win2016/Win2019)
+App-Installer from MS Store for Win10 1709 and later (so support for Win2016/Win2019)

 Install initial preview release from here: